 - To reduce the risk of a further DVT in the future.

-What are the treatments for a deep vein thrombosis (DVT)?
+What are the treatments for a deep vein thrombosis?

-Anticoagulation - preventing the clot from getting larger
+Anticoagulation - preventing the clot from becoming larger

 Anticoagulation is often called thinning the blood.
 Medicines which work in this way are called anticoagulants.
 However, they do not actually thin the blood.
 They alter certain chemicals in the blood to stop clots forming so easily.
 Anticoagulants do not dissolve the clot.
 Anticoagulation prevents a DVT from getting larger and prevents any new clots from forming.
 The body's own healing mechanisms can then get to work to break up the clot.